-And since my sister-in-law is going to East Timor for a couple of years, and Junior had to be bon-voyaged, we have had the Chinese feedbag on for a couple of weeks straight.
+And this year you can double that.
+My sister-in-law is going to East Timor for a couple of years, so she and my cruise ship musician son both had to be bon-voyaged.
+All up, we’ve had the Chinese feedbag on for a couple of weeks straight.

 Wuz gud, lah.

-But then we had a serious East-Meets-West niggle.
+But there was a serious East-Meets-West, food-related niggle.

 I have always been happy to try almost any Asian food (including pig fallopian tubes which, trust me, do not taste like chicken).

-In the old days, when I lived in Singapore, you could only get it a few months a year.
+In the old days, when I lived in Singapore, my i-laws could only get Durians a few months a year.

-So when Durians were in season, EVERYBODY had to buy them, and give them, and eat them.
+So when Durians were in season, EVERYBODY IN SINGAPORE had to buy them, and give them, and eat them.

-But even Chinese had to eat them in moderation, else they would get “heaty.”
+Despite their insatiable hunger for them, even Chinese had to Durians in moderation, else they would get “heaty.”